-Suggested change: AS27 should be omitted from the Mineral Sites Plan because raw sewage was, for years, dumped in pits all along the adjoining West side of BR32.

-On the East side, on AS08, EDDC held a public inquiry in 1980s to stop illegal BXM racing on site of nature conservation interest.
-Owner was ordered to remove concrete humps and return it to heathland, under article 4, but never complied with.

-He dug out large amounts of sand and gravel and lorries were followed to B'mth University site.
-Friends of the Earth named it in the press as a toxic waste site, with drums of chemicals with skull and crossbone signs, animal carcasses etc dumped in the hole but all covered in sand before EDDC inspection.
-This could cause the sand to be polluted and cause contamination to River Gane and other water sources.
+e omitted from the Mineral Sites Plan because raw or years, dumped in puts all along the adjoining West On the East side, on AS08, EDDC held a public inquiry o illegal BXM racing on site of nature conservation was ordered to remove concrete humps and return it to er article 4, but never complied with.
+He dug out large and gravel and lorries were followed to B'mth Friends of the Earth named it in the press as a toxic of drums of chemicals with skull and crossbone signs, es etc dumped in the hole but all covered in sand before on.
+This could cause the sand to be polluted and cause to River Gane and other water sources.